Crown Loan logo

 • Direct lender status means faster approval and funding without broker intermediaries

-• Claims no hidden fees, providing transparency about loan costs upfront
+• Claims no fees to verify, providing transparency about loan costs upfront

 • Simple application process designed for quick access to emergency cash